stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

-of what's being harmed by the optimization are continuously being internalized. but that means you also need a governance system that can do that, which means you can't be bound to something like fiduciary responsibility [6824](https://www.youtube.com/watch?v=_7aIgHoydP8&t=6824.774s)

-for profit maximization. - zubin okay, okay, so to internalize the harms that are being generated, man, that requires a whole different way of doing things, right? because if the fossil fuel industry had to internalize the environmental harm of their actions, it would be a very different industry. i mean, how do you even begin
+of what's being harmed by the optimization are continuously being internalized. but that means you also need a governance system that can do that, which means you can't be bound to something like [[fiduciary responsibility]] for profit maximization. - zubin okay, okay, so to internalize the harms that are being generated, man, that requires a whole different way of doing things, right? because if the fossil fuel industry had to internalize the environmental harm of their actions, it would be a very different industry. i mean, how do you even begin